Romans by the Rivers

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Ambleside Roman Fort once housed a cohort of 500 fierce infantrymen charged with protecting a vital mountaintop road connecting Ambleside and Penrith.
+Ambleside Roman Fort once housed a cohort of 500 fierce infantrymen.
 Now, the beautifully situated remains are in need of protection.

-The work involved removing the turf capping from the low walls of the fort, raking out earth, and mixing and applying lime-rich mortar to create a hard-wearing cap.
-This year we achieved our target of consolidating 95 metres of walling to complete the work in the Main Gateway and Commander's House.
-This complements the 80 metres of consolidation inside the Headquarters Building undertaken last year and completes the job!
+The work has involved removing the turf capping from the low walls of the fort, raking out earth from between stones, and mixing and applying lime-rich mortar to create a hard-wearing and protective cap.
+As a result of this work 175 metres of exposed stone walling was consolidated on the Main Gateway, Commander's House, Headquarters Building and Main Gateway.

 Ambleside Roman Fort is open every day, year round.
 So next time you’re in Ambleside, walk along to the fort and see it for yourself.